 In the Middle-Ages when Might was Right, if you lost a war, it meant that your enemy was more righteous and that you were morally wrong in the eyes of God.
 In other words, you deserved to lose if not death itself.

-Today, a lot of Americans are changing their minds about the war in Iraq:
+changing their minds about the war in Iraq:

 A comparison of Gallup polls shows a crucial change in opinion.
 In August 2003, 15 percent of Americans supported sending more troops to Iraq, 36 percent supported keeping troop levels the same, 32 percent wanted to withdraw some troops, and 14 percent wanted total withdrawal.
 Now, with the same questions posed, 13 percent favor sending more troops, 28 percent want the same levels, 23 percent want some withdrawn, and 33 percent want to withdraw all troops.